bbauska/W3Cx-1of5-CSS.0x/README.md

 In addition, CSS provides tremendous help if you have to translate content from one language to another.
 Being able to change a single line in a style sheet to appy a change to all the pages being translated, rather than having to edit every page, saves a massive amount of time.
 However, this works best when you keep the distinction between semantics (markup) and presentation (styling) clear.

-Don\'t use CSS to apply direction for bidirectional or right-to-left scripts, such as content in Arabic, Hebrew, Persian, Urdu, Divehi, etc. [Use HTML markup instead](https://www.w3.org/International/questions/qa-bidi-css-markup).
+Don&#39;t use CSS to apply direction for bidirectional or right-to-left scripts, such as content in Arabic, Hebrew, Persian, Urdu, Divehi, etc. [Use HTML markup instead](https://www.w3.org/International/questions/qa-bidi-css-markup).

 <h4>Internationalization quick tips</h4>

 1.  <b>Language:</b> Always declare the default language of your page using the lang attribute on the html tag, and indicate internal language changes.

 2.  <b>Localizable styling:</b> Use CSS styling for the presentational aspects of your page.
-So that it\'s easy to adapt content to suit the typographic needs of the audience, keep a clear separation between styling and semantic content, and don\'t use \'presentational\' markup.
+So that it&#39;s easy to adapt content to suit the typographic needs of the audience, keep a clear separation between styling and semantic content, and don&#39;t use &#39;presentational&#39; markup.

 3.  <b>Use international features:</b> Use the international features provided by CSS to make your pages look natural to your audience.
 The more you use such features, and the more you request them, the better browsers will support them.